How to Get Help for a Mental Breakdown

 What Causes a Mental Health Crisis?

-Many times, these symptoms can resemble serious mental disorders such as Schizophrenia or Bipolar Disorder.
-But they can also be a result of untreated symptoms or exasperated symptoms of:
+Many times, these symptoms can resemble serious mental disorders such as schizophrenia or bipolar disorder.
+But they can also be a result of untreated symptoms or exacerbated symptoms of:

 • Anxiety